A Brief Introduction to Calculus: Part 2.1 - Definite and Indefinite Integrals

 A definite integral is written as follows:

-What are and then?
+What are a and b then?

 However, a definite integral is simply the value of F(b) - F(a)$.